daveleroy/SublimeDebugger/README.md

 - Install a debug adapter by running: ```Debugger: Install adapter``` from the command palette.

 - Add a configuration ```Debugger: Add Configuration``` from the command palette (or add one manually, see below).
-  - Configurations are added to `debugger_configurations` to your sublime-projec and use the same configuration format as Visual Studio Code
+  - Configurations are added to `debugger_configurations` to your sublime-project and use the same configuration format as Visual Studio Code
   - Consult the debugger specific documentation links above for creating a configuration for your debugger.
 Most debuggers come with some configuration snippets to choose from but I highly recommend looking at the documentation for the debugger.
+  - Variable substitution: variables like `${file}` are supported but the list of supported variables differs from VSCode.
+The supported values are those listed at http://www.sublimetext.com/docs/build_systems.html#variables plus the VSCode-specific `${workspaceFolder}` that resolves to the path of the first workspace folder.

 - Your configuration will look something like the following but with some debugger specific fields.
 ```